top of page

 Emily Taylor

 Emily grew up in Wilmington, North Carolina and is wife to John, a native Memphian, and mom to 6 children, ages 1 to 9 years.
 She received a BA in psychology, with a minor in English, from Wake Forest University and an MS in applied educational psychology and PhD in school psychology from the University of Tennessee, Knoxville.
-She has worked with children in various school and clinical settings; now, she is a full-time homeschooling mom and occasional adjunct professor at CBU.
+She has worked with children in various school and clinical settings and has also enjoyed being an adjunct professor of developmental psychology at CBU.
 Emily was raised in the Evangelical Presbyterian faith and came into the Catholic Church in 2013, initially prompted by the Church's radical and consistent teachings on the sanctity of life.
 She chose St. Katharine Drexel as her patron saint.
-Tired of lamenting that there was, "no perfect educational option," Emily was inspired to help create one by Pope Leo VIII's words to St. Katharine (when she asked him to send missionaries to America): "Why not my child, yourself become a missionary?"
+Tired of lamenting that no perfect school option existed, Emily was inspired to help create one by Pope Leo VIII's words to St. Katharine (when she asked him to send missionaries to America): "Why not, my child, yourself become a missionary?"

 Ann-Katherine Stukenborg